ex-rnd/ex-rnd/README.md

 ## ✴️ Completed Project (s)
 <summary><h3 align="center"> ✨ Gen AI Projects </h3></summary>

+- 🕵🏽 **[Obesity Detector](https://app-diabetes-condition-predictor.streamlit.app/)** - A Streamlit web app that predicts the obesity level of a person using a trained Deep Learning model.
+- ❤️ **[Heart Disease Predictor](https://app-heart-disease-predictor.streamlit.app/)** - A Streamlit web app that predicts the risk of heart disease using a trained Logistic Regression model.
 - 🌠 **[Spotlit Social](https://github.com/ex-rnd/Spotlit_2.0)** - A modern social network demo designed to promote safe, informed, and emotionally aware interactions.
 It encourages positive behavior, helps users understand their emotional state, and brings knowledge to their fingertips so they engage with more clarity and less assumption..

-<summary><h3 align="center"> 🔥 Machine Learning Projects </h3></summary>

-- 🕵🏽 **[Obesity Detector](https://app-diabetes-condition-predictor.streamlit.app/)** - A Streamlit web app that predicts the obesity level of a person using a trained Deep Learning model.
-- ❤️ **[Heart Disease Predictor](https://app-heart-disease-predictor.streamlit.app/)** - A Streamlit web app that predicts the risk of heart disease using a trained Logistic Regression model.

 <summary><h3 align="center"> ⚗️ Data Science Projects </h3></summary>